-The committee will decide whether to deal with the complaint by inviting parties to a meeting or through written representations, but in making their decision they will be sensitive to the complainant's needs.
+The Panel will decide whether to deal with the complaint by inviting parties to a meeting or through written representations, but in making their decision they will be sensitive to the complainant's needs.

-The complainant will be invited to attend the meeting, and they may be accompanied if they wish.
+The complainant may bring someone along to the Panel meeting to provide support.
 This can be a relative or friend.
-We do not permit either party to bring legal representatives to the committee meeting.
+Generally, we do not encourage either party to bring legal representatives to the Panel Hearing.
 However, there may be occasions when legal representation is appropriate.

-For instance, if a school employee is called as a witness in a complaint meeting, they may wish to be supported by union.
+For instance, if a school employee is called as a witness in a complaint meeting, they may wish to be supported by union and/or legal representation.